Our classes teach the technique for making cheese from goat & cows milk. We create cheese from both kinds of milk in their raw form.

 The art of creating cheese is becoming a lost technique.
 Just over 100 years ago, most small farms and cottages all created their style of cheese.
 With the population increase, factories create cheese on a massive scale adding chemicals to force a curd and add oil and preservatives to the milk, losing the beautiful technique and flavor of the Artisan Cheese.

 We do not use any chemical starters or inoculants.
 We make cheese the way it was created 500 years ago.
 We have our own hives and add honey to every cheese we make which is a natural antibacterial.
 We use our own natural wax from our bees.
-Marcia has a Clabber Mesophilic starter that she has been renewing and aging for over five years.
+Marcia has a Clabber Mesophilic starter that she has been renewing and aging for over seven years.
 It is incredibly smooth tasting and creates amazing cheeses.

-Master Chef Marcia has been making cheeses for nearly a decade with our own Goat milk and Cow milk sourced from a nearby organic raw dairy.
+Master Chef Marcia has been making cheeses for nearly a decade with our own Goat milk and also Cow milk sourced from a nearby organic raw dairy.
 She has found that she loves introducing guests to the lost art of cheese making, in hopes that they will blossom into home cheese makers creating many more wonderful kinds of cheese.

-Each person gets to take home two 8oz containers of cheese you made.
+Each person gets to take home two 8oz containers of chèvre cheese you made.
 You will add your flavors on the second day after you have gone out into the farm and have gathered and then dried the fruits or vegetables you choose for your flavoring.